surveyjs/survey-creator/docs/toolbox.md

 creator.toolbox.forceCompact = false;
 ```

-You can also use the [`isCompact`](https://surveyjs.io/Documentation/Survey-Creator?id=questiontoolbox#isCompact) property to find out whether the toolbox is currently in compact mode:
+You can also use the [`isCompact`](https://surveyjs.io/Documentation/Survey-Creator?id=questiontoolbox#isCompact) property to find out whether the Toolbox is currently in compact mode:

 ```js
 console.log(creator.toolbox.isCompact);